-Branton First School is part of The Alnwick Partnership of schools.
+Branton Primary School is part of The Alnwick Partnership of schools.
 Visit our school website and click on the Partnership tab to see information shared by all schools in the partnership.
-Branton First School also works closely with the schools in and around Wooler, as traditionally, this is where the majority of our children move on to for the next stage of their education.
+Branton Primary School also works closely with the schools in and around Wooler, as traditionally, this has been where the majority of our children have moved on to for the next stage of their education.
 Our School, Nursery and Parent and Toddler Group are all part of The Cheviot Early Learning and Childcare Hub.
 Again visit our school website to see the other settings involved and find out about the shared policies and procedures.
+As we move forward we will be strengthening our working partnerships with other small schools as well as with schools geographically close yet in different partnerships.
+Working together has never been more important than it is today as we move forward in an ever changing educational landscape.
+Class Organisation

-The school is part of the Three Valley Schools Cluster, three rural schools who work together to provide events and opportunities for our pupils to work together.
-The staff of the schools, (Branton, Harbottle and Netherton), also try to meet on a regular basis to share knowledge, expertise and continue staff development.
-Class Organisation In September 2015 Mrs Ryan will continue be based in Class One and Miss Plunkett will be based in Class Two.
+7 In September 2016 Mrs Ryan will be based in Class One and Miss Plunkett will be based in Class Two.
 We do work together to provide the best education for our children and so there is flexibility within this organisation.
 Each member of the team will use their strengths to engage our children in our creative curriculum.

+Mrs Hedley will be in school from September 2016 working with our older children alongside Miss Plunkett in Class 2.
+From September 2017 we plan to have a third class for our older children, being taught by Mrs Hedley each morning.

-Mrs Lillie and Mrs Bone work with Mrs Ryan and Miss Plunkett, in delivering our curriculum and supporting our children.
-Mrs Bone and Miss Rogerson run our 2 year old session on Wednesday afternoons.
-We operate a Key Worker system within our Early Years, so every child has a named adult who will lead their pastoral care.
+Mrs Lillie, Mrs Bone and Miss Rogerson work with Mrs Ryan and Miss Plunkett, in delivering our curriculum and supporting our children.
+Mrs Bone and Miss Rogerson run our targeted 2 year old session on Wednesday afternoons, and also in introducing our youngest children into school life.

 Specialist Teachers and Coaches come in weekly to teach Drama and Dance throughout the year, and Football, Rugby and Tennis on a termly basis.
-Our children also swim at Willowburn pool in the autumn and summer terms.
-In the autumn term 2015 Mrs Kate Thompson will begin Yoga stories with our youngest children.
+Our children also swim at Willowburn pool or do gymnastics and activities at Willowburn throughout the year.
+We are continuing with our violin tuition on a Friday afternoon, an opportunity for all our children to learn an instrument from their reception year.